flexsurfer/re-frisk/README.md

 Works weird in the Internet Explorer which doesn't support css resize property.

+If you are using `reagent.core/create-class` function for creating views, data for these views will be still showing in the re-frisk after this components will be unmounted.

 ## License

 Copyright © 2016 Shovkoplyas Andrey [motor4ik]